Configuring PyPhi

 PRECISION

-If MEASURE is EMD, then the Earth Mover’s Distance is calculated with an external C++ library that a numerical optimizer to find a good approximation.
+If REPERTOIRE_DISTANCE is EMD, then the Earth Mover’s Distance is calculated with an external C++ library that a numerical optimizer to find a good approximation.
 Consequently, systems with analytically zero \(\Phi\) will sometimes be numerically found to have a small but non-zero amount.
 This setting controls the number of decimal places to which PyPhi will consider EMD calculations accurate.
-Values of \(\Phi\) lower than 10e-PRECISION will be considered insignificant and treated as zero.
+Values of \(\Phi\) lower than 10**(-PRECISION) will be considered insignificant and treated as zero.
 The default value is about as accurate as the EMD computations get.

 VALIDATE_SUBSYSTEM_STATES